Where Duty Begins

 Laughter erupted across the field.
 Marius shook his head, and Edmund silently glared daggers at Jack.

-Meanwhile, Charlotte stole another glance at Hoche.
+Charlotte stole another glance at Hoche.

 He seemed to sense it again and turned toward her—and just like before, she quickly looked away.

-As expected—his expression hadn’t changed one bit.
+As expected, his expression hadn’t changed one bit.

 Never Miss an Update!